EugeneCore/litebase/readme.md

 ]
 ```

-Litebase doesn't have indexation system and collection size control, so it's not scalable in the current state.
+Litebase doesn't have an index system and size control, so it's not scalable in the current state.

 ## How to use